nhrones/minimum/readme.md

 # Minimum Deploy Static App

-This repo represents a bare minimum Static app server for Deploy.
+This repo represents a bare minimum Static app server for Deno Deploy.

 The server is only 8 lines of Deno code.